applehat/musicalglucose/README.md

-Quick and dirty musical representation of my blood glucose levels from nightscout.
+Quick and dirty musical representation of blood glucose values from nightscout.

+Use NSURL env variable for url `export NSURL="http://something.herokuapp.com"` or set the NSURL variable in heroku.

 Live example up at http://musicalglucose.herokuapp.com/